 - Have a good breakfast, eat sensibly.
 Bananas or small amounts of dark chocolate release ‘serotonin the ‘happy hormone’) but don’t perform on a full stomach

-- Remember to keep well hydrated – drink till you have pale straw colour pee
+- Remember to keep well hydrated – drink till your wee is a pale straw colour

 - Give yourself enough time to get to the venue

 Rituals can help you prepare you mentally and physically for performing.
 For example, a couple of hours before you are due at the gig set aside an hour where no one can contact you.
 Here’s a suggested routine: